Redeploying a Service

 Would you like to revoke access to service 'Service_with_a_smile'?
 (Y/N): y Access to service 'Service_with_a_smile' was successfully revoked.
 Done

-If the service is configured to use both Secure Trusted Channel (STC) and Per-Partition Security Officer (SO), CCC cannot revoke access.
-The Partition SO must manually manage STC client revocation through LunaCM.
-This approach ensures that at least one authorized client connection remains active.
-Without an active connection, access to the partition becomes unrecoverable, potentially disrupting services.
-Before revoking access, verify that an alternate, trusted connection is available to maintain partition access.
+If the service uses both Secure Trusted Channel (STC) and Per-Partition Security Officer (SO), CCC cannot revoke access directly.
+In this case, the Partition SO must manually manage STC client revocation through LunaCM.
+Before revoking access, verify that an alternate trusted connection is available, as losing all active connections makes the partition unrecoverable.

 Redeploy the service using one of the following authentication methods after access has been revoked: